influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withDaemoned(daemoned)
 ```

-Daemoned tracks whether or not this node was daemoned and need to be terminated
+"Daemoned tracks whether or not this node was daemoned and need to be terminated"

 ### fn withDisplayName